 1. Driven by questions, not lectures: When teachers teach, they tend to speak a lot.
 They tend to give away the answers.
 Children end up merely look at a teacher speaking at them and feeling that they are learning.
 Open Door makes good questions a part of teaching.

 2. Giving children time to think: Research shows that children rarely get even 1.5 seconds to think after a question is asked.
 In each of Open Door's program, children receive plenty of time to think.
-In fact, in Mastery Assessments, there is no time limit to any assessment.
+In fact, in Thinking Assessments, there is no time limit to any assessment.

 Fast food or nutritious food